cuong0202/tuyasmart-home-sdk-react-native/README.md

 # tuyasmart-home-sdk-react-native

+## Notice

+For now, it's only work on Android.The iOS version is incoming.

 ## Feature Overview

 Tuya Smart APP SDK provides the interface package for the communication with hardware and Tuya Cloud to accelerate the application development process, including the following features: